Thairo Estrada Player Props: Giants vs. Rockies

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .480, fueled by 21 extra-base hits.
+- Estrada has an OPS of .814, fueled by an OBP of .346 and a team-best slugging percentage of .468 this season.

-- Among qualified batters in MLB play, he ranks 10th in batting average, 45th in on-base percentage, and 42nd in slugging.
+- He ranks 15th in batting average, 55th in on base percentage, and 53rd in slugging among qualifying hitters in MLB.

-- Estrada has driven in a run in 15 games this year (31.9%), including two games with multiple runs batted in.
+- Estrada has driven in a run in 15 games this season (31.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.